ryleyw8412/DTI-Toy-Faces/README.md

 ```

 # V2 RELEASED!
-- V2 Has a better gui,
+- V2 Has a better GUI, even cuter and more minimalistic (basically it's less ugly),
-- Different face organisation,
+- Different UI organisation,
 - Tabs for "Main", "Update log", and "Faces"
 # Don't like V2?
 Go back;